-Oceanic Art refers to the creative artworks & artifacts made by the native peoples of the Pacific Islands and Australia.
-The area is often broken down into four separate regions: Polynesia, Micronesia, Australasia and Melanesia.
+Oceanic or Pacific Islands Art refers to the creative artworks made by the indigenous people of the Pacific Islands and Australia.
+The areas are often broken down into four separate regions: Melanesia, Polynesia, Micronesia, Australia.

-Now Oceanic Art features in Museums and Art Galleries around the world & is in great demand by collectors of fine art in general.
-In the early 20th century painters like Picasso, Miro and Matisse were all interested & collected Oceanic Art.
+Now Oceanic Art features in Museums and Art Galleries around the world & is in great demand by collectors of fine art.
+We have supplied artworks for many of the finest Museums & Public & Private Collections around the world.

 To see many more rare items and the finest masterpieces, please make an appointment with us to visit the gallery.